 After the Royal Wedding, brides-to-be may be asking themselves, “Can I plan one of the most memorable days of my life but still stick to a budget?”
 Obviously, the bigger your budget, the better odds you have of staying within your limits.
 But let’s face it, most people don’t have the luxury of marrying like royalty.

 With a little prudent and innovative planning, you can bring your dream wedding to life.
-From all-inclusive destinations to equestrian weddings and deep-sea events, modern couples are designing their own dreams with their own rules, including sending invitations online, registering honeymoon events instead of gifts, buying wedding gowns on eBay and encouraging fun before formality.
-All of this is done by finding—and making—bargains and budget-smart decisions.
+From all-inclusive destinations to equestrian weddings and deep-sea events, modern couples are designing their own dreams with their own rules, including sending invitations online, registering for honeymoon events instead of gifts, buying wedding gowns on eBay and encouraging fun before formality.
+All of this is done by finding bargains and and making budget-smart decisions.

 Can You Save Money On The Venue?
 Yes!